rlizzo/pyscience/README.md

 # README #

 This repository contains all material, i.e., posts, images, IPython Notebooks, etc., used in the [pyscience.wordpress.com](pyscience.wordpress.com) blog, dedicated to the topic of Python in scientific endeavors.
-This blog discusses various topics from visualization, data analysis, high-performance computing, etc.
+This blog discusses various topics from visualization and data analysis to high-performance computing, etc.

 # License #